Red Funnel: History

-In 1989, the then listed company, was subject to a hostile takeover attempt by a consortium of Sally UK Holdings, Globe Investment Trust, 3i and merchant bank; Tranwood Earl, at an offer of 205p per share.
+In 1989, the then-listed company was subject to a hostile takeover attempt by a consortium of Sally UK Holdings, Globe Investment Trust, 3i and merchant bank Tranwood Earl, at an offer of 205p per share.
 This was swiftly rejected and despite threats by Sally of a competing cross-Solent service, or a purchase of Sealink's Isle of Wight operations, a revised offer of 236p per share was made.
 Associated British Ports Holdings emerged as a White Knight in battle, firstly taking a 1% stake in Red Funnel and then extending this to a 264p per share full takeover offer.
 Sally withdrew and ABP's takeover of Red Funnel was given the go ahead in October 1989.

-In 2001 the company was sold to JP Morgan Partners by Associated British Ports Holdings.
-In 2004 the company was sold again in a management buy-out backed by the Bank of Scotland for £60 million.
-On 12 April 2007, the owners of Red Funnel (who include HBOS) announced that they were considering selling Red Funnel.
+In 2001, the company was sold to JP Morgan Partners by Associated British Ports Holdings.
+In 2004, the company was sold again in a management buy-out backed by the Bank of Scotland for £60 million.
+On 12 April 2007, the owners of Red Funnel (which include HBOS) announced that they were considering selling Red Funnel.
 In June of the same year, the company was sold to the Prudential's infrastructure specialist, Infracapital, in a deal valuing the business at more than £200m.

 In 2014, plans came to light for the relocation of Red Funnel's Southampton terminal, as part of the redevelopment of the derelict Royal Pier.
 The plans would include relocating the vehicle and foot passenger terminals to a new site at Trafalgar Dry Dock, also known as Pier 50.
 Plans were approved in 2016, and Red Funnel was supposed to relocate at the end of 2017.
 However, Southampton City Council terminated the deal to relocate the Royal Pier in August 2019, with the impact on the project to relocate the Red Funnel terminals unclear.

-In 2017 the company was sold to a consortium, including West Midlands Pension Fund and the Workplace Safety & Insurance Board.
+In 2017, the company was sold to a consortium, including West Midlands Pension Fund and the Workplace Safety & Insurance Board.
 In the same year, construction work began on renovating and enlarging the terminal at East Cowes, the first phase of which was completed in August 2018.

 In July 2022, Unite members at Red Funnel went on strike over pay, causing the company to have to run a reduced timetable.
 According to Red Funnel, this was the first strike at the firm since 1966.
 The strikes were suspended in August 2022 after the company proposed a new pay agreement.

 On 7 September 2023, Red Funnel announced the acquisition of the Hythe Ferry service from Blue Funnel Group.
 The service was renamed the Hythe and Southampton Ferry Company Limited.
 The service suspended on 22 August 2024 due to issues with the pontoon at the Hythe Pier.

+In December 2025, Njord Partners, an investment company that also operates Ambassador Cruise Lines, completed a takeover of Red Funnel.

+In February 2026, the suspended Hythe service was put up for sale.
+Ultimately, the Hythe and Southampton Ferry Company was liquidated on 9 April 2026.